vetscience/Assemblosis/README.md

 bash install.sh

 ```
-For data dependencies: download and extract RepBase database, download Centrifuge version of NCBI nt database and create Illumina adapter FASTA file to your preferred locations.
+For data dependencies: download and extract [RepBase database](https://www.girinst.org/repbase), download Centrifuge version of [NCBI nt database](http://www.ccb.jhu.edu/software/centrifuge) and create [Illumina adapter FASTA file](http://sapac.support.illumina.com/downloads/illumina-adapter-sequences-document-1000000002694.html) to your preferred locations.
 If your reads are clean from adapters, the adapter FASTA file can be empty.
-The location of these data will be given in the configuration (.yml) file.
+Give the location of these data in the configuration (.yml) file (see **Usage**).

 ### Usage
 You have to create a YAML (.yml) file for each assembly.
 This file defines the required parameters and the location for both PacBio and Illumina raw-reads.